Farmers Insurance Group: 2000 to present

 In July 2007, the Farmers Exchanges acquired Bristol West Holdings, Inc., the parent of a group of insurers specializing in non-standard auto insurance, which provides insurance coverage for drivers whose driving records or other problems make obtaining insurance difficult.

 During the October 2007 California wildfires, Farmers was one of only a few companies to set up facilities to aid their customers.
 In addition to writing checks for evacuation costs, damage claims, lodging and meals, the company ran commercials urging their customers to take advantage of these facilities.
 The company now also has 2 buses serving as Mobile Command Centers.
-This mobile claim center arrived at the Qualcomm Stadium only two days after the fires started.
+This mobile claim center arrived at Qualcomm Stadium only two days after the fires started.